 We show that appreciation and respect in the widespread popularity of programs that encourage physical fitness.
 The “Exercise is Medicine” initiative is an example of one such program.
 Practiced in 31 countries, promoted by national governments and supported with private donations, it combines a free-for-everybody “Action Guide” with incentives for individuals to take responsibility for their own health.
 Programs like this are common throughout the developed world, led by medical professionals, government officials and corporate leaders alike.
 This is real promotion of body care.

-This blog post is an excerpt from chapter 8.2 or the book Audit of the Universe,
+This blog post is an excerpt from chapter 2.2 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe if you want.
 Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life

 Learn how to play Take Inventory – The Interconnectivity Game (free) that nourishes your neurons and is taking the world by storm.
 Play a round with family and friends.
 View the above videos and use the tags at the end of this blog for dozens of ideas to play Take Inventory – The Game.

 See the index of the book Inventory of the Universe to find a specific chapter and read it online.

 Unlock Bible meaning via Biblical Hebrew … with no fuss.
 The free video course that puts you in the driver’s seat to navigate the Bible as never before.
 Join now

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Body Care – Day in, Day out Our Physical Body is Present.
 How do we Treat it?